devilray89/devilray89/README.md

 - 👋 Hi, I’m @devilray89
 - 👀 I’m interested in hacking, cyber security, and coffee
 - 🌱 I’m currently learning more hacking techniques, python, eventually other programming languages.
-- 💞️ I’m looking to collaborate on nothing at the moment.
+- 💞️ I’m not looking to collaborate at the moment.
 - 📫 How to reach me: Twitter @#devilray17

 <!---